 - Block the view.
 For a watchdog, guard dog, or any dog that patrols his territory, it’s often the sight of “danger” that propels him out of the yard.
 If you have a chain-link fence, run plastic slats through it.
 With any type of fence, rolls of bamboo or reed fencing are a relatively inexpensive alternative.
 Just use zip ties to attach it to your existing fence.
 It blocks the view and doesn’t look half-bad.
 While this takes longer to be effective, you can also plant climbing shrubs or vines along the fence, though you’ll have to protect them from the dog until they’re established.

 No matter how your dog escapes the yard, there are several other measures you can take to ensure his safety.

-- If you have a gate that’s often opened or left open by accident, install an air lock.
+- If you have a gate that’s often opened or left open by accident, install an airlock or double gate.
 Take a few lengths of fence and another gate and create a small, enclosed area inside or outside the fence.
-When someone wants to get in (or out), he or she will have to go through one gate, close it, and then open the second gate.
+When someone wants to get in or out, he or she will have to go through one gate, close it, and then open the second gate.

 - Get your dog a Puppy Bumper.
 This is a collar stuffed with fiberfill that’s meant to keep puppies and small dogs from slipping through small openings.